SergeiBak/PersonalWebsite/index.md

 * Attained Associate in Arts and Sciences Direct Transfer Degree with a 3.93 GPA.

 **University of Washington** - 2020-2022
-* projected to graduate with Bachelor of Science in Computer Science & Software Engineering in Spring 2022.
+* Projected to graduate with Bachelor of Science in Computer Science & Software Engineering in Spring 2022.

 ## Personal
 <img align="right" width="220.4" height="330.6" src="https://github.com/SergeiBak/PersonalWebsite/blob/master/images/OD2A3943_Edit.png?raw=true">